Last update

 By the end of the year, we will also be submitting to Parliament an amendment to the text on affordable housing – Article 29bis of the Municipal Planning Act.
 The current rules often mean that affordable housing is too big and therefore too expensive.
 We're going to change that to allow more genuinely affordable housing to be built.

 We want to be innovative in this area as well.
-We're therefore launching a number of projects involving the private sector to make housing more affordable.
+We're therefore launching a number of pilot projects involving the private sector to make housing more affordable.

 In another pilot project, we want to open up this model to companies that want to build homes for their employees.